GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 The results are presented in the bottom half of @table:ssl:single_source:input_features.
 Regarding interaural features, neither #acr("ILD") nor #acr("IPD") appears to be fully redundant.
 Each sub-feature performs worse than the #acr("ILD")-#acr("IPD") combo referred to as _Interaural features_ above.
-Yet, #acr("IPD") allows for a lower #mae-theta compared to using #acr("IPD") only.
+Yet, #acr("IPD") allows for a lower #mae-theta compared to using #acr("ILD") only.
 This observation is reasonable as #acr("IPD") is directly correlated to the #acr("TDoA") and thus the #doa.
 Besides, regarding the sub-features of the polar #acr("STFT") representation, we notice a low drop in performance when discarding the magnitude information.
-While the complete solar #acr("STFT") features allow for an #mae-theta of 25.7°, using the sole phase spectrogram only worsens it by 2.3°.
+While the complete polar #acr("STFT") features allow for an #mae-theta of 25.7°, using the sole phase spectrogram only worsens it by 2.3°.

 In conclusion, we have shown that it is critical to carefully choose a pre-processing strategy when training a deep neural network for #acr("SSL").
 While the information content is theoretically the same across different bijective transformations of the complex #acr("STFT") performance, some can be harder to learn from.